daniboomerang/Redradix-course-angular-june2015/TEMA 6/EJERCICIOS/README.md

 # Description:

  * This project is an Angular app that contains the apps developed for the previous exarcises in a SPA
- * It is a Container of gnas.
+ * It is a Container of gnas
+ * It includes Karma and Jasmine and some Unit Tests